-EMCCA’s Devolution Deal includes an allocation of £38 million per year for the East Midlands Investment Fund, with £9.5 million earmarked for capital projects in the 2024/25 financial year.
-The projects under consideration include;
+EMCCA’s Devolution Deal includes an allocation of £38 million per year for the East Midlands Investment Fund, with £9.5m earmarked for capital projects in the 2024/25 financial year.

 Mayor of the East Midlands, Claire Ward said: “These projects have been chosen for funding this year because their delivery will help boost the region’s economy.
 They will create jobs, help towards building homes, boosting local businesses and manufacturing, and produce cleaner energy.